Lucius Valerius Flaccus (consul 86 BC): Life and career

 Flaccus was a military tribune, a senior military position, sometime before 100 BC.
 In 99 BC, he was curule aedile, a junior political position.
-On completion of his term he was unsuccessfully prosecuted by Decianus.
+On completion of his term he was unsuccessfully prosecuted by Gaius Appuleius Decianus.
 The charges were vague, and could be one of several politically motivated prosecutions in the 90s BC.
 The prosecutions continued the political unrest of the preceding decade, moving away from violence and to the law courts.
 The trial did little to slow Flaccus's career.
-By 92 BC he was elected praetor (commander) of a Roman field army.
+By 92 BC he was elected praetor.
 He was a praetor or propraetor in Asia around 92–91 BC, only a few years after his brother Gaius held the same post.

 Governor of Asia

-Before the First Mithridatic War, during Flaccus's governorship of Asia, collections were made for games and a festival and games in his honour.
+Before the First Mithridatic War, during Flaccus's governorship of Asia, collections were made for games and a festival in his honour.
 The money was deposited at Tralles, but seems not to have been spent as planned.
 Cicero claims the town lent out the funds at interest for its own profit.
 Three decades later, Flaccus's son Lucius was governor of the same province.
 Cicero defended him against multiple charges of financial impropriety during his administration – when the Trallians accused him of embezzlement, Cicero claimed that Flaccus was merely "recuperating" the funds.

 Flaccus and his brother Gaius, who held a promagisterial command in Asia around 96 BC, were recognised as patrons of the city of Colophon in Lydia.
 The two men are the first Roman governors known to be patrons of a free city, a practice that became common in the 60s BC.